Summer Terms I & II

 AcademicsThis 5-week (or 10-week if students do both summer sessions) Spanish Immersion Program takes place at the Centro Internacional de Lengua y Cultura.
 (International Center for Language and Culture) of the Universidad de las Américas, Puebla (UDLAP).
 UDLAP's campus occupies 175 landscaped acres on the site of a former hacienda, with views of snow-capped mountains and the legendary volcano, Popocatepetl.
 The university's colonial-style buildings create a self-contained campus with classrooms, cafeterias, dormitories, and a small lake.
 Additional facilities include a medical clinic, computer labs, a gym and swimming pool, and bus service to and from the region's capital city of Puebla, a city of approximately two million inhabitants.

 You will receive six American University transferable credit hours for each summer session.
 An on-line language examination is required of prospective students to ensure their proper placement in the program.
 Beginning-level students take two classes in Spanish Grammar and Communication.
-Intermediate-level students usually take take one grammar class and one content-based course.
+Intermediate-level students usually take take one grammar class and one content-based course or a service learning course.

 Spanish: Mexican Literature